La0/pelican-flickr/README.md

 {% endblock %}
 ```

+A photoset has an instance of a photo named **primary** which is the cover picture of the set.

 ### Photos
-As for the photo sets, each available photo generates a page, in a subfolder per photoset of ```FLICKR_OUPTUT_DIRNAME``` (ie. output/flickr/my-set/425169.html for the photo with id 425169).
+As for the photo sets, each available photo generates a page, in a subfolder per photoset of ```FLICKR_OUTPUT_DIRNAME``` (ie. output/flickr/my-set/425169.html for the photo with id 425169).

 Several variables are added to the page context: